athieriot/grunt-hapi/README.md

 Or alternatively since v0.8.0, a filepath that points to a module that exports an Hapi server object constructor function.
 [`create_server.js`](test/fixtures/create_server.js) provides one example for such a constructor.
 The function signature of the exported function has been kept consistent with Hapi's.
-This new method can come handy if you are wanting to override the construction attributes from your `Gruntfile`.
+This new method can come handy if you want to override the construction attributes from your `Gruntfile`.

-You may ask: but how would the caller of this constructor, namely `grunt-hapi` know about your desired `host`, `port` or `options`.
-See the following additional `grunt-hapi` options for that: `host`, `port`, `create_options` respectively.
+You may ask: but how would the caller of this constructor, namely `grunt-hapi` know about your desired `options`.
+See the following additional `grunt-hapi` option for that: `create_options`.

 If you are wondering about why follow this obscure mechanism - read ahead, The `options.server` filepath is being `require`d by `grunt-hapi`, why cannot a user `require` it in the `Gruntfile` and have total power of construction in a straight-forward fashion?
 The answer to that is that I tried it but ran into circular-reference issues in `grunt.initConfig`.
 Perhaps, the `Hapi` instance has some circular-references for convenience.

-#### options.host
-Type: `String`
-Default value: `null`

-The host value that would be used if `server` option provided to `grunt-hapi` is a module with exported constructor function.

-#### options.port
-Type: `Number`
-Default value: `null`

-The port value that would be used if `server` option provided to `grunt-hapi` is a module with exported constructor function.

 #### options.create_options
 Type: `Object`